Kove230/E-bike/README.md

 Ds1302 rtc(14,27,16); //(PIN_ENA, PIN_CLK, PIN_DAT)     //set up RTC

-void IRAM_ATTR isr() { //interupt each time the magnet on the bike's wheel passes the hall sensor on the fork,
+void IRAM_ATTR isr() { //interrupt each time the magnet on the bike's wheel passes the hall sensor on the fork,
                        //setting rev=1 functions as a debouncer, ensuring that multiple short contacts within a short time only count as one wheel revolution,
                        //rev is set equal to 0 in the main loop if (rev==0){
   rev=1;
  endrev=startrev;
- startrev=millis(); //the interupt debounces the input from the happ sensor, then stores the current and most recent wheel revolution times in system time,
+ startrev=millis(); //the interrupt debounces the input from the hall sensor, then stores the current and most recent wheel revolution times in system time,
                     //discarding what is now the third most recent time as it is no longer relevant.
-                    //This is important for speed calculautions which are executed in the main loop to save computational resources
+                    //This is important for speed calculations which are executed in the main loop to save computational resources
   }
 }